apollographql/apollo-client/docs/source/caching/cache-interaction.md

 ## Obtaining an object's custom ID

-If a type in your cache uses a [custom identifier](./cache-configuration/#customizing-identifier-generation-by-type), you can use the `cache.identify` method to obtain the identifier for an object of that type.
-This method takes an object and computes its ID based on both its `__typename` and its custom identifier field(s).
+If a type in your cache uses a [custom identifier](./cache-configuration/#customizing-identifier-generation-by-type) (or even if it doesn't), you can use the `cache.identify` method to obtain the identifier for an object of that type.
+This method takes an object and computes its ID based on both its `__typename` and its identifier field(s).
 This means you don't have to keep track of which fields make up each type's identifier.

 ### Example